-To the extent applicable, students are subject to and will be expected to observe the provisions of the Code of Ethics of the American Osteopathic Association upon matriculation.
+To the extent applicable, students are subject to and will be expected to observe the provisions of the Code of Ethics of the American Dental Association.

 The Academic Catalog and Student Handbook is reviewed annually to ensure accuracy and to reflect any revisions to programs or policies.
 A new Academic Catalog and Student Handbook is published on or about July 1 of each year.